 2023

-11/05/2023 talk Devon General: Preserving the Legacy of the Devon General Bus Company with Paul Jenkins
+11/05/2023 Devon General: Preserving the Legacy of the Devon General Bus Company / talk by Paul Jenkins

-08/06/2023 talk Grievous Bodley harm?
-The strange affair of Exeter's medieval manuscripts with Ian Maxted
+08/06/2023 Grievous Bodley harm?
+The strange affair of Exeter's medieval manuscripts / talk by Ian Maxted

-14/09/2023 talk Recent Excavations and Building Studies in Exeter Cathedral Cloisters with John Allan
+14/09/2023 Recent Excavations and Building Studies in Exeter Cathedral Cloisters / talk by John Allan

-09/11/2023 talk General Sir Redvers Buller VC – In his Own Time and Our Time with Dr. Robert Guyver
+09/11/2023 General Sir Redvers Buller VC – In his Own Time and Our Time / talk by Dr. Robert Guyver

 Fire in Exeter